top of page

 It makes a lot of sense when you think about it!
 Generally quick wins for city travel are TSA approved locks and anti theft bags, especially if you are an anxious traveller, a small investment in these can give you piece of mind.

-The Best Excursion picks for Cultural Lovers Visiting Panama City
+Essential Panama City Tours for Cultural & Wildlife Lovers Visiting Panama City

-Alternatively if you are a really big into cute little monkeys and an environmental tourist then the Panama: Monkey Island and Panama Canal Eco-Tour & Jungle is a great option for those looking to get up close and personal with both the canal and its vast array of wildlife.
+If you are a wildlife lover and love cute little monkeys then the Panama: Monkey Island and Panama Canal Eco-Tour & Jungle is a great option for those looking to get up close and personal with both the canal and its vast array of wildlife.

 No.2 Bocas del Toro: The Caribbean Archipelago